DOTA 2 VETERANS & OLD-TIMERS

 Are there any other regions where old-timers are making their mark?

-Apart from Europe, old-timers are also making their mark in other regions, such as Southeast Asia, where players like Galvin “Meracle” Kang and Ryan “Raging Potato” Qui are competing in Division 2, showcasing their skills and experience.
+Apart from Europe, old-timers are also making their mark in other regions, such as Southeast Asia, where players like Galvin “Meracle” Kang and Ryan “Raging Potato” Qui are competing in Division 2, showcasing their and experience.